kroesche/stellaris_drivers/README.md

 -----------------
 This is a driver for the Philips PCD8544 display controller, which is used in the commonly available Nokia 5110/3310 displays.
 These displays are very inexpensive and can be found at adafruit and sparkfun.
 They are easy to connect and use.
 This driver is specifically meant to be used with the StellarisWare graphics library.

-servo-wt
+servo-wt (Servo Driver for Wide Timers)
 --------
 This is a driver that uses Stellaris LM4F wide timers as servo controllers.
 Up to 12 servos are supported.
-See [servo-wt module](@ref servo_wt_driver) documentation.